dhh1128/codecraft.co/smart-geeks-think-like-cheerleaders.md

 slug: smart-geeks-think-like-cheerleaders
 redirect_from:
   - /2013/02/05/smart-geeks-think-like-cheerleaders
+comments:
+  - author: dougbert
+    date: 2013-02-05 10:10:01
+    comment: >
+      mmm, yeah, great observation.
+That "syncs" with me - lol
+  - author: Why Software Artisans Should Manage Their Influence &laquo; Codecraft
+    date: 2013-02-07 08:49:22
+    comment: >
+      [...] craftsmen, I see direct application of his thinking to our field.
+Since so much of what we do requires buy-in, coordination and shared mental models, we have to be savvy about how we communicate, advocate, and train. [...]
+  - author: God, Evolution, Systems, and Eternity &#8211; An Eye of Faith
+    date: 2018-12-07 15:49:11
+    comment: >
+      […] across large spans of time.
+There’s incredible interplay and feedback loops.
+I’ve blogged about this, more than […]
 ---
 <p style="text-align:right;"><span style="color:#808080;font-size:90%;">Technorati code: FMUS579NQBM8</span></p>
 Saturday I went to a high school half an hour north of our home, to watch my 16-year-old daughter compete in a cheerleading competition.
 And I learned something about software.